 Rosie also emphasizes the practical approach of her studies in Laurea and the vast amount of opportunities for internships and part-time jobs during the studies.

 “I worked in different positions in my part-time jobs, from a waitress to a supervisor.
 We’ve got a lot of help and advice from my teachers in finding job placements and internships here in Finland and abroad”

 Mint and Rosie decided to write together their bachelor thesis.
 The topic?
-A small business in tee and fruit based beverages, like smoothies or milk tees.
+A small business in tee and fruit-based beverages, like smoothies or milk teas.
 And where this idea came from?
 “Actually from our work in BarLaurea and other restaurant jobs we’ve done during our studies”, says Mint.
-The girls noticed that Finnish people like to have something healthy to drink, so why not run a bar with beverages based on tee and fruits?
+The girls noticed that Finnish people like to have something healthy to drink, so why not run a bar with beverages based on tea and fruits?
 “We observed the Finnish market and people’s behavior.
-We’ve learnt that many Finns prefer dairy-free products, so we chose plant based drinks instead of cow milk or if milk then lactose-free because of allergies”, adds Rosie.
+We’ve learnt that many Finns prefer dairy-free products, so we chose plant-based drinks instead of cow milk or if milk then lactose-free because of allergies”, adds Rosie.

 While working on their thesis they’ve learnt that the most important thing was the market analysis.
 “Because sometimes you can have a great idea but if it doesn’t meet the market needs it is useless.
 So first, you have to observe the market and check if it’s suitable for your idea or not”, says Mint.